adaptdk/usa-documentation/code-reviews/README.md

   doing and understand how or why it was done.

 As much as possible we should share code reviews between the core team members.
-Often, we default to requesting code reviews from the the project lead / architect, but when the balance falls too far out of line, it takes up a large amount of time for that person.
+Often, we default to requesting code reviews from the project lead / architect, but when the balance falls too far out of line, it takes up a large amount of time for that person.
 This leads to lower quality review + fatigue on the architect.